INTO-CPS-Association/mono-camera-robot-tracking/README.md

 ## Setup Hardware
-**One** of the following cameras-types is required for setting up the Hardware:
+**One** of the following cameras-types can be used when setting up the Hardware:
 1. USB Camera
 2. HDMI Camera